 Istanbul - Formerly known as Byzantium and Constantinople is a transcontinental city in both Europe and Asia.
 Istanbul is a remnant of the Ottoman Empire and is a secular nation that welcomes all religions.
-Visitors will love the people, food, religious architecture, history and the beauty of the land.
+Visitors will love the people, food, religious architecture, history and of course one must have a Turkish bath at one of the many Hammams.

 Golden Horn